 - Are those third parties also permitted to file such requests on behalf of residents?
 (If a third-party files such a request on behalf of a resident, the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his or her behalf, and may also require the alleged victim to personally pursue any subsequent steps in the administrative remedy process.)
 (N/A if agency is exempt from this standard.)
-Xes □ No □ NA - If the resident declines to have the request processed on his or her behalf, does the agency document the resident's decision?
+Xes □ No □ NA

+If the resident declines to have the request processed on his or her behalf, does the agency document the resident's decision?
 (N/A if agency is exempt from this standard.) ☑ Yes □ No □ NA

 - Has the agency established procedures for the filing of an emergency grievance alleging that a resident is subject to a substantial risk of imminent sexual abuse?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - After receiving an emergency grievance alleging a resident is subject to a substantial risk of imminent sexual abuse, does the agency immediately forward the grievance (or any portion thereof that alleges the substantial risk of imminent sexual abuse) to a level of review at which immediate corrective action may be taken?
 (N/A if agency is exempt from this standard.).
+Xes

-Xes No NA - After receiving an emergency grievance described above, does the agency provide an initial response within 48 hours?
+No NA - After receiving an emergency grievance described above, does the agency provide an initial response within 48 hours?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - After receiving an emergency grievance described above, does the agency issue a final agency decision within 5 calendar days?
 (N/A if agency is exempt from this standard.) ☑ Yes □ No □ NA - Does the initial response and final agency decision document the agency's determination whether the resident is in substantial risk of imminent sexual abuse?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA - Does the agency's final decision document the agency's action(s) taken in response to the emergency grievance?
 (N/A if agency is exempt from this standard.) ⊠ Yes □ No □ NA

 If the agency disciplines a resident for filing a grievance related to alleged sexual abuse, does it do so ONLY where the agency demonstrates that the resident filed the grievance in bad faith?
-(N/A if agency is exempt from this standard.) □ Yes □ No ⊠ NA Fahrman does not have the ability to discipline residents.
-All disciplinary decisions are made by DOC or FBOP.
+(N/A if agency is exempt from this standard.) □ Yes □ No ⊠ NA BART does not have the ability to discipline residents.
+All disciplinary decisions are made by DOC.

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

-The PREA Policy and Procedures and the PREA Notice to Residents include specific information regarding grievance.
-Both documents comply with the standards and includes information that the grievance may be filed at any time and without time limitations, the grievance may be filed without submitting it to a staff member who is subject of the complaint, and such grievance is not referred to a staff member who is the subject of the complaint.
+The PREA Policy and Procedures and the PREA Notice to Residents include specific information regarding the filing grievances.
+These documents state that the grievance may be filed at any time and without time limitations, the grievance may be filed without submitting it to a staff member who is subject of the complaint, and such grievance is not referred to a staff member who is the subject of the complaint.
 The documents include information regarding emergency filing of grievances and states that residents may be disciplined for filing a grievance in bad faith.
 The Policy also listed the process for third party filing of grievances.
 Both these documents also include language from 115.252 (d) regarding response time (90 days), extensions, and lack of response to the grievance.

-LSS reports that no residents have filed grievances that allege sexual abuse.
+LSS reports that no residents at BART have filed a grievance that allege sexual abuse or harassment since the facility opened in March 2017.